Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-specifications-english.rst

 ________________________________________________________________

-- **P19** Ability to interface easily to third-party tools (ex: to an emulation layer of a specific protocol, to post-processing tools, etc.)
+- **P19** Ability to interface easily to third-party tools (e.g. to an emulation layer of a specific protocol, to post-processing tools, etc.)

 - **P20** Use of free software tools (thus that can be modified/fixed/enhanced/shared/freely used), preferably well-known